lathspell/java_test/java_test_spring_webmvc/QA.md

 * Using some implementation of `MessageSource`, usually the Spring `ReloadableResourceBundleMessageSource`.

-## How many ApplicationContexts has a Spring Web MVC application at least?
+### How many ApplicationContexts has a Spring Web MVC application at least?
 * The root context which was created by the `ContextLoaderListener`
 * The web context which was created by the `DispatcherServlet` and is a child of the root context (there could be other Servlets e.g. for static content that also inherit from the root context)

+### Why should @ResponseStatus not be used with a REST controller?
+Methods or Exceptions annotated with @ResponseStatus trigger